Step By Step Guide To Comply With GDPR

 1. Data Mapping And Inventory

 Data mapping and inventory are key for managing company data.
 Data inventory lists all information while mapping visualizes its flow.
-These processes improve compliance, security, and efficiency, and support better decision-making.
-By understanding data movement, companies can protect sensitive information and optimize their data usage effectively.
+These processes improve compliance, security, and efficiency and support better decision-making.
+Companies can protect sensitive information and optimize their data usage by understanding data movement.

 2. Lawful Basis For Processing

 A lawful basis is the legal reason a company can process your data.
 There are six bases: consent, contract, legal obligation, vital interests, public interest, and legitimate interests.
-Knowing the lawful basis helps you understand your rights and how your data can be used by the company.
+Knowing the lawful basis helps you understand your rights and how the company can use your data.

 3. Data Subject Rights